Is the cost to play golf holding you back from picking up the sport?

 There are many different factors to consider as outlined above, but we will estimate you will spend around £2,000 the first couple years if you commit to the game of golf.

-This assumes you take some lessons, invest in practicing, purchase some clubs & apparel, and start to play regularly.
+This assumes you take some lessons, invest in practising, purchase some clubs & apparel, and start to play regularly.

 Of course, you could spend more or far less and still enjoy the game.